 - How do you create Advanced Artificial Intelligence that is better than human experts and understands and can reason about everything on the Web and in the real world?

-- How do you Codify Biology at different levels of abstraction (DNA, Proteins, Metabolic and Signalling Pathways, Cells, Tissues, Organs, Body) so that you can predict and control?
+- How do you Codify Biology (DNA, Proteins, Metabolic and Signalling Pathways, Cells, Tissues, Organs, Body) so that you can predict and control?
 (Codification of Biology, Engineering Biology, Systems Biology, Computational Biology, Curing Diseases & Disabilities, Increasing Lifespans.)